djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

-# Point Processes: A Student Guide to Spatial Event Patterns
+# Point Processes

-A spatial point process is used when the observed data are **event locations themselves**.
+A spatial point process is used when the observed data are the event locations themselves.

-This is different from geostatistics.
+This differs from geostatistics.

 In geostatistics, locations are usually fixed and a value is observed at each location: